-- submit proof of successful completion of an approved handgun safety course;
+- Submit proof of successful completion of an approved handgun safety course; and

 Penalties for a first violation include a fine of up to $500, up to 30 days in jail, or both.
 A second or subsequent violation incurs a fine of up to $500, up to six months in jail, or both.
 There is also mandatory forfeiture of your weapon.